A plethora for playoffs: MLB proposes up to 16 teams advance - WHIZ News

 Valentine, who managed in Japan, pointed out the early playoff rounds there are hugely tilted.
 As in, those matchups automatically start at 1-0.

-For much of big league baseball, only the AL and NL pennant winners got to advance.
+For much of major league history, only the AL and NL pennant winners after the regular season got to advance — straight to the World Series.
 The postseason field became four in 1969 when division play began, then doubled to eight with wild cards in 1995.
-In 2012, extra wild cards boosted the playoff field expanded to 10.
+In 2012, extra wild cards boosted the playoff field to 10.

 To Riggleman, who managed San Diego, the Cubs, Seattle and Washington, it’s already gone far enough.